 When an ADC conversion is complete, the result is found in these two registers.
-If differential channels are used, the result is presented in two's complement form.

 When ADCL is read, the ADC Data Register is not updated until ADCH is read.
 Consequently, if the result is left adjusted and no more than 8-bit precision is required, it is sufficient to read ADCH.
 Otherwise, ADCL must be read first, then ADCH.